AdventHealth Carrollwood: 2021-present

 On January 1, 2021, all hospitals were required to have their chargemaster on its website by the Centers for Medicare & Medicaid Services.
 In a survey done in 2022, the majority of hospitals in Florida including AdventHealth Carrollwood had failed to comply with the Hospital Price Transparency Law.
 It was not until early February 2023, that the hospital was in full compliance with the law.

 On February 1, 2021, The Weeknd donated 150 meals to AdventHealth Carrollwood for its employees, he did this to celebrate Black History Month.
 The meals were purchased at an african-american restaurant and were delivered by Postmates.

 In early February 2022, AdventHealth Carrollwood announced that it would renovate 25 patient rooms to treat COVID-19 patients.
-It will be 10,680-square-feet and coast $5.4 million.
+It will be 10680 sqfoot and cost $5.4 million.
 The money is part of a $285.9 million given to Hillsborough County from the American Rescue Plan Act of 2021.

 On June 21, ThunderBug visited employees and patients at AdventHealth Carrollwood after the Tampa Bay Lightning won game 3 of the 2022 Stanley Cup Finals.

-In early February 2023, AdventHealth Carrollwood purchased 2.38 acres for $20.725 million.
-The reason why the hospital purchased the lot was for the 53,685-square-foot medical office building on it.
+In early February 2023, AdventHealth Carrollwood purchased 2.38 acre for $20.725 million.
+The reason why the hospital purchased the lot was for the 53685 sqfoot medical office building on it.

-Award
+On June 18, 2026, it was announced that the medical facility would have a six-story, 165000 sqfoot patient tower built for $214 million.
+It would have 64 beds, operating theaters and a cardiac catheterization/electrophysiology laboratory.
+HuntonBrady Architects designed the tower.
+Also a five-story parking garage would be built on the campus.
+The reason for the expansion is because of the rapid growth of Hillsborough County.

+Awards and recognitions

 In early April 2013, Florida Hospital Carrollwood received the HIMSS Analytics Stage 7 Award for its electronic health records.